sindresorhus/gulp-size/readme.md

 Type: `boolean`
 Default: `false`

-Displays the size of every file instead of just the total size.
+Displays the size of every file instead of just the total size (see also `showTotal`).

 ##### gzip